yuriescl/runoverssh/README.md

 nothing to commit, working directory clean
 ```
 ```
+# Run backup script in all hosts listed in a file
 $ runoverssh -g --script backup.sh --hostsfile hostlist remoteuser remoteuser's password (used for all connections):